THE GARRETT B. SMITH FOUNDATION

 Dear Friends,

-We greatly appreciate your support of the Garrett B. Smith Foundation (GBSF) and want to provide you with a brief update.
-Heidi and I established the foundation in memory of our four-year-old son who passed away on January 30, 1995 after a brief struggle with cancer.
-Over the years, the foundation has raised $5 million and spent $4 million on original programs to help seriously ill children.
+We greatly appreciate your support of the Garrett B. Smith Foundation (GBSF) and want to provide you with our annual update.
+Heidi and I established the foundation in memory of our four-year-old son who passed away on January 30, 1995, after a brief struggle with cancer.
+Over the years, the foundation has raised more than $5 million and spent more than $4 million on original programs to help seriously ill children.
 We plan to rely on our endowment to fund these programs going forward.

-Our GBSF research fellows, Dr. Sandra Ryeom and Dr. Charles Roberts, continue to pioneer new cancer treatments.
+Our GBSF fellows, Dr. Sandra Ryeom and Dr. Charles Roberts, continue to pioneer new cancer treatments.
 We started funding these doctors when they were young investigators.
-Both now run significant laboratories and have achieved international recognition.
-We’ve summarized their 2022 accomplishments here.
-Additional details are available upon request.
+Both now run internationally recognized research laboratories.
+We’ve summarized their most recent accomplishments here.

 Thank you,